Board of Directors

 The members of our volunteer Board are a hands on collective that is passionate about the Vision and Mission of the Foundation.
 As individuals and as a group, they are dedicated to enhancing care in our community.

 Growing up in Stony Plain, Susan now calls Parkland County home.
 Susan retired after 40 years in the banking industry, and enjoys spending time with her husband, two children and two grandchildren.
 She has done a lot of volunteering throughout her lifetime, joining the Foundation Board in 2017.

 Vice - Chair

-She has been involved with the Foundation as a volunteer and became a Board member in 2018 because she believes the Foundation is essential to our community.
-The Foundation not only provides needed hospital equipment to enhance the quality of patient care but also works with partner programs to enrich the lives of citizens if our area.
+Lynda is a retired, long-time resident of Parkland County.
+The proud mother of three and grannie of seven loves to spend her free time with family, a good book, in her garden, and her recent passion for line dancing.
+Lynda has been involved with the Foundation as a volunteer and became a Board member in 2018 because she believes it is essential to our community.
+The Foundation not only provides needed hospital equipment to enhance the quality of patient care, but also works with partner programs to enrich the lives of area residents.

 Diane holds a Master’s degree in Adult Education and has taught adult upgrading for over 25 years at three different colleges.
 A resident of Stony Plain, Diane belongs to the Stony Plain Rotary club and sits on the Mayor’s Task Force in Stony Plain.
 She also participates in the Cultural Round Table board for Stony Plain.
 Her favourite activity is walking and is a member of the Devon Discovery Walkers and the Volkssport Association of Alberta.
 Now retired, Diane enjoys spending time with her grandchildren and great-granddaughter.

 Taylore is a former LPN who worked at WestView Health Centre.
 She is a proud member of the Foundation and lives in Parkland County where she tries to keep up with her three children and two dogs.